Josh Hutcherson: 2023–present: Career resurgence

-Released in October 2023, Hutcherson stars as Mike Schmidt in the Blumhouse Productions film Five Nights at Freddy's, based on the video game series of the same name.
-The film was a box office success and one of the year's best-performing horror films.
-He later revealed that a sequel film was in development.
-Hutcherson appeared as the main antagonist Derek Danforth in the Jason Statham action film The Beekeeper, which was released on January 19, 2024.
+In late 2023, he starred as Mike Schmidt in the Blumhouse Productions film Five Nights at Freddy's, released in October 2023, which is based on the video game series of the same name.
+Amidst negative reviews, the film was a box office success and one of the year's best-performing horror films.
 In December 2023, a fan edit of Hutcherson from 2014, consisting of oversaturated images of the actor, with the song "Whistle" by Flo Rida playing in the background, went viral, with Hutcherson himself acknowledging the trend.
-In early 2025, Josh joined the cast of the HBO comedy series I Love LA, set to premiere in November of that year.
-In July, during a panel at San Diego Comic-Con, Hutcherson revealed details about the film Five Nights at Freddy's 2.
-Blumhouse's sequel to the hit horror film about haunted animatronics hits theaters on December 5, 2025.